elmetal/react-simple-clock/README.md

 # React Simple Clock

-GitHub Pagesにホストされるシンプルなデジタル時計アプリケーション
+A simple digital clock application built with React

-## 概要
+## Overview

-このプロジェクトは、Reactを使用して開発されたデジタル時計アプリケーションです。ユーザーのブラウザのタイムゾーンを自動検出し、日本語で時刻を表示します。
+This project is a digital clock application built with React.
+It automatically detects the user's browser timezone and displays the time in Japanese format.

-## 主な機能
+## Features

-- リアルタイムデジタル時計
-- 自動タイムゾーン検出
-- 日本語での日時表示
+- Real-time digital clock
-- レスポンシブデザイン
+- Automatic timezone detection
+- Japanese date and time display
-- GitHub Pagesでのホスティング
+- Responsive design

-## 技術スタック
+## Tech Stack

 - React 19
 - TypeScript